-Make a cute little box to hold a lost tooth out of an old dental floss container and print a free copy of an adorable letter from the desk of the Tooth Fairy (you can personalize it)!
+Make a cute little box to hold a lost tooth out of an old dental floss container and print a free printable tooth fairy letter from the desk of the Tooth Fairy (you can personalize it)!

 5. Apply the vinyl to the dental floss container and rub all over to make it stick.
 Then carefully peel off the contact paper.
 6. I also added another little tooth shape to the back of the container just for fun.
 And that’s it!

-I have both a completely blank copy of the letterhead and one with the first tooth message and blank space for your child’s name (as shown in the picture) so you can personalize it either way!
+I have both a completely blank copy of the tooth fairy letter letterhead if you want to write your own letter or a version with the first tooth message that I wrote plus blank space for your child’s name (as shown in the picture above) so you can personalize it either way!

 Enjoy!
-And please if you make one or use the letter for your kids, I’d love to hear about it!
-O was suprisingly super excited about the “Tooth Fairy Smile Club”, he thought that sounded very important, lol!
+And please if you make one or use the printable tooth fairy letter for your kids, I’d love to hear about it!
+O was surprisingly super excited about the “Tooth Fairy Smile Club”, he thought that sounded very important, lol!

 If you liked this, you may also like some of my other posts…